-The Transit Area Specific Plan includes a general plan amendment, zoning changes, development of design guidelines, and completion of a fiscal impact study and Environmental Impact Report.2 The Draft EIR for the Transit Area Plan was published in November 2007 and is tentatively scheduled to go to City Council in late Spring 2008.
+The Transit Area Specific Plan includes a general plan amendment, zoning changes, development of design guidelines, and completion of a fiscal impact study and Environmental Impact Report.2 The Draft Plan and Draft EIR were released for public review in October 2007.
+The Revised Draft Plan and Final EIR were released in May 2008 for public review.
+The Plan was adopted on June 3, 2008 by the Milpitas City Council.